 Odissi dance form can be broken down to the movement of the head, bust and torso and the accompanying gestures and expressions.
 The soulful expressions accompanied by graceful gestures and deft movements punctuated with intermittent moments of stillness appropriates watching Odissi Dance to “Poetry in Motion”.

-The range of emotions portrayed is huge and touches every emotional chord right from melancholy to ecstasy to sensual to rage to pride to devotion to philosophical to the religious.
-If the love of Radha and Krishna is the conjugation of the sensual and the divine.
-The Tandava of Lord Shiva is conjugation of the energy and rhythm.
-The Ardhanarishvara is conjugation of the masculine and feminine.
+The range of emotions portrayed is huge and touches every emotional chord - right from melancholy to ecstasy, sensual to rage, pride to devotion, and philosophical to the religious.